-Please don't make a habit of either; I will invite you for a discussion in my office if you do so.
+Please don't make a habit of tardiness or early departures, or I will invite you for a discussion in my office.

 DO NOT, under ANY circumstances, leave in the middle of a student presentation.
 If you must leave early on a presentation day, leave between presentations.
 Students who break this rule will receive a 0 for participation that day regardless of how many presentation evaluations they submitted.